r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

       It contains the module 'banner' the target 'compatibility checks' and the actual 'exploit' code.

-      HINT: loading 'require msf/core/post/common' msf library in the beggining of the module, allows us to call most API calls (eg. client.sys.config.getuid) to be used in building this funtion.
+      HINT: loading 'require msf/core/post/common' msf library in the beggining of the module, allows us to use most API calls (eg. client.sys.config.getuid) to be used in building this funtion.

 <br />